lucasmoten/ods19/docs/home.md

 ## ObjectRespDeleted (object)

 + id: `11e5e4867a6e3d8389020242ac110002`  (string, required) - string The unique identifier of the object hex encoded to a string.
 This value can be used for alterations and listing on other RESTful methods.
-+ createdDate: `2016-03-07T17:03:13Z`  (string) - The date and time the object was created in the system in UTC ISO 8601 format.
++ createdDate: `2016-03-07T17:03:13Z`  (string) - The date and time the object was created in the system in RFC3339 format.
 + createdBy: `CN=test tester10,OU=People,OU=DAE,OU=chimera,O=U.S. Government,C=US` (string) - The user that created the object.
-+ modifiedDate: `2016-03-07T17:03:13Z` (string) -  The date and time the object was last modified in the system in UTC ISO 8601 format.
++ modifiedDate: `2016-03-07T17:03:13Z` (string) -  The date and time the object was last modified in the system in RFC3339 format.
 For unchanged objects, this will reflect the same value as the createdDate field.
 + modifiedBy: `CN=test tester10,OU=People,OU=DAE,OU=chimera,O=U.S. Government,C=US` (string) - The user that last modified this object.
 For unchanged objects, this will reflect the same value as the createdBy field.
-+ deletedDate: `2016-03-07T17:03:13Z` (string, optional) -  The date and time the object was deleted in the system in UTC ISO 8601 format.
++ deletedDate: `2016-03-07T17:03:13Z` (string, optional) -  The date and time the object was deleted in the system in RFC3339 format.
 This field is only present if the object is in the trash.
 + deletedBy: `CN=test tester10,OU=People,OU=DAE,OU=chimera,O=U.S. Government,C=US` (string) - The user that deleted the object.
 This field is only present if the object is in the trash.
 + changeCount: 42 (number) - The total count of changes that have been made to this object over its lifespan.
 Synonymous with version number.
 For unchanged objects, this will always be 0.
 + changeToken: `65eea405306ed436d18b8b1c0b0b2cd3` (string) - A hash of the object's unique identifier and last modification date and time.